Ed's Ink: Maximizing Opportunity (Not Profits) Is The Name Of The Game

 Each of these specialty niches is likely to become separate, autonomous businesses.
 This provides major growth opportunities for dedicated individuals with the acquired competence and commitment to manage their own autonomous business.

-The opposite of growth is no growth; it's decay.
+The opposite of growth is not no growth; it's decay.
 Systematically exploiting successes is a high probability route to long-term growth, profitability and career ladder opportunities.

 The point is, markets always splinter.
 Organizations must be proactive in looking for niches within the markets they already serve in order to exploit success.